The Real Costs of Tuition and Enrichment

 Another ST journalist cum parent, Deputy News Editor Mr Aaron Low hedged for as long as possible before he caved in to his wife’s request of Chinese tuition for their primary-school daughter.
 As he says, his daughter tries very hard but speaks Mandarin with a distinct English accent.
 He asks, “As parents, we have to constantly remind ourselves: What is the point of an education?
 Is it to merely chase grades?
 Or to learn about the world?
 Keeping this in mind, a balance has to be sought.
 If tuition can help our daughter learn Chinese better, then it is a boon.”

-Meteoric Rise of ‘Parentocracy’ and Inequality
+Meteoric Rise of ‘Parentocracy’ and Inequality in Tuition

 Associate Professor Jason Tan of the National Institute of Education noted in mainstream media that tuition is no longer meant only to help weak or failing students pass their exams.
 “Tuition has morphed into this huge industry to keep one’s child ahead of the rest.
 Many tutors teach ahead of the school curriculum, so that the child has a competitive edge.
 Even students in the Gifted Education Programme (GEP) have tuition.”